Volkswagen Tiguan Allspace Review

 Sadly, the Tiguan Allspace doesn’t quite live up to its name – other seven-seaters do have bigger boots – but it’s still a practical, if quite expensive, family car

-If you do fancy lugging a few mountain bikes around you’ll be pleased to hear all but the 150hp 2.0-litre diesel and 1.4-litre petrol models come with four-wheel drive to give you a little extra grip in slippery conditions.
-If you spend more time pottering around town, however, the 1.4-litre petrol will be your best bet while a diesel Volkswagen Tiguan Allspace is worth considering if you do plenty of long trips or regularly tow a trailer.
+All but the 150hp 2.0-litre diesel and 1.5-litre petrol models come with four-wheel drive to give you a little extra grip in slippery conditions – ideal if you fancy hauling a few mountain bikes around.
+If you spend more time pottering around town, however, the 1.5-litre petrol will be your best bet while a diesel Volkswagen Tiguan Allspace is worth considering if you do plenty of long trips or regularly tow a trailer.